 This page provides information about admission to the MA and PhD programs in philosophy at the University of Memphis.
-This page is intended as a helpful supplement to the university's Graduate Bulletin (catalog), which takes precedence in any case of conflict.
+This page is intended as a helpful supplement to the university's Graduate Catalog, which is available at this link: Graduate Catalog.
+In any case of conflict, the Graduate Catalog takes precedence over information given on this page.
 Students should be familiar with the policies and regulations set forth in that document.

-(1) A bachelor's degree from an accredited college or university.
+(1) A bachelor's degree or equivalent from an accredited college or university.

 A Note on Coursework